Frequently Asked Questions

 Q: Why did Rick Scott buy Quepasa?

-Q: What is the bad story about Jeff in the Arizona Republic newspaper on December 14, 2017?
+Q: What is the “hit piece” news article that Jeff has mentioned in the press, in the Arizona Republic newspaper on December 14, 2017?

 A: False, inaccurate.
 It is what President Trump might call “Fake news.”
 For Jeff’s many Democrat friends, we apologize if the use of the term seems unexpected for Jeff, but we feel it’s accurate in this case.
 Jeff has publicly called the December 14, 2017 Arizona Republic story a “hit piece” news article that was planted by a previous friend and business partner with whom Jeff has been engaged with in a complicated, ongoing business dispute left over from the years when Jeff lived in the State of Arizona.
 Jeff’s lawyers were engaged with this group in the time period before, during, and after the article was planted; the dispute is ongoing.
 According to statements made by Jeff, the same group in question collected several of Jeff’s prior colleagues and coerced them into making inaccurate, false statements in the Arizona Republic article.